The Broken Oath Part 5

 “So,” Storm started with a hard edge in her voice.
 “Are you ready to accept responsibility for breaking the oath?”
 She glowered at Star.

 Star’s fur stood on end as hot rage filled him.
 His logic along with his cold fear were buried beneath it and forgotten.
-When he blinked he saw Comet behind his eyes, he watched as Nova and Galaxy lowered her lifeless body into the ground.
+When he blinked, he saw Comet behind his eyes, he watched as her littermates, Nova and Galaxy, lowered her lifeless body into the ground.
 Pure grief tore at him with the savage fangs of a hyena.
-He had never known such intense pain before and it was Storm who had inflicted it upon him.
+He had never known such intense pain before, and it was Storm who had inflicted it upon him.

 “Are you ready to admit that you murdered my daughter, an innocent meer?”
 Star barked and the words bounced off the trunk, mocking him.